 He serves as the faculty fellow at Honors College and is a member of College of Arts, Sciences & Education (CASE) Carbon Footprint Reduction committees.
 He is serving as CASE Internship liaison as well.

 Dr. Khoddamzadeh spent his sabbatical at USDA ARS Subtropical Horticulture Research Station in Miami for the Spring of 2024 collaborating with the Ornamental Group on Conservation, Management, Characterization, and Distribution of Subtropical and Tropical Ornamental Genetic Resources.
-He is the USDA E. Kika De La Garza “Science Fellow“.
+He is the 2024 USDA E. Kika De La Garza “Science Fellow“.

-Dr. Khoddamzadeh serves in the Urban Horticulture Program Advisory Board led by UF/IFAS Extension in Miami-Dade County.
-He chairs the Education Planning Committee, chair of Orchid interest group and serves as the chair-elect of Horticultural Plant Reproductive Biology (HPRB) Interest Groups and served as the chair of Human Issues in Horticulture, Seed & Stand Establishment, and Ornamental Plant Breeding Interest Groups.
+Dr. Khoddamzadeh serves as the Chair of Urban Horticulture Program Advisory Board led by UF/IFAS Extension in Miami-Dade County.
+He chaired the Education Planning Committee, Orchid interest group and serves as the chair of Horticultural Plant Reproductive Biology (HPRB) Interest Groups and served as the chair of Human Issues in Horticulture, Seed & Stand Establishment, and Ornamental Plant Breeding Interest Groups.
 In addition, he chaired the Outstanding International Horticulturist Award Committee and Graduate Student Activities and is the member of Nominations and Elections Committee in the American Society for Horticultural Science (ASHS).
 He serves in the Conservation Committee of Florida Native Plant Society and Dan Austin Award for Ethnobotany.
-Finally, he nominated to serve in the Global Council for Science and the Environment (GCSE).

 He is the editor/guest editor of several scientific journals.
 The most recent in Frontiers in Plant Science on “Advancements in Precision Agriculture and Remote Sensing for Optimizing Fertilizer and Irrigation Management of Specialty Crops”

 research interests